Grave Digger (monster truck): History

 Grave Digger was originally built in 1982 by Dennis Anderson as a mud bogger.
 This first truck was assembled from salvaged parts, including the body of a red 1952 Ford pickup truck.
 The truck received its name when Anderson, amicably retorting trash talking from his fellow racers about the truck's salvaged parts, said, "I'll take this old junk and dig you a grave with it."
 Anderson gained a reputation for an all-or-nothing driving style and quickly became popular at local events.
 At one show, a scheduled monster truck failed to show up and Anderson, who already had large tractor tires on the truck, offered to crush cars in the absence of the full-size monster.
 The promoter accepted and Grave Digger was an instant success as a car crusher and led Anderson to leave mud bogging and pursue monster trucks instead.
 In 1984 Anderson rebuilt the truck as a true monster truck using a 1951 Ford panel van body originally sporting a silver and blue paint scheme.

-In 1986 Grave Digger first received its famous black graveyard paint scheme.
+In 1986 Grave Digger first received its famous black graveyard paint scheme, and Anderson began racing monster trucks full-time.
 In 1987 and 1988 Anderson drove the truck primarily at TNT Motorsports races and became a crowd favorite for driving hard despite lacking major funding that better-known teams, like Bigfoot, had.
-In 1987, Anderson beat Bigfoot in Saint Paul, Minnesota, on a show taped for ESPN.
+In 1987, Anderson beat Bigfoot in Saint Paul, Minnesota and later won the racing event outright, on a show taped for ESPN.
 It was the first major victory for Grave Digger.

 Anderson moved to Grave Digger 2 in 1989, with a new 1950 Chevy panel van body, while his brother Leslie Anderson drove Grave Digger 1.
 It was during this time that the reputation for wild passes was developed, and the popularity of the truck increased.
 It was also during this time that "Bad To The Bone" began to be used as the truck's theme song.
 TNT recognized his rising popularity and began promoting Grave Digger heavily, especially for races on the Tuff Trax syndicated television series.
 This was helped by Bigfoot not racing for points in the 1989 championship, leaving Grave Digger as the most popular truck on the tour.